rust-lang/rust-forge/src/policies/llm-usage.md

 ### Overview

-Using an LLM while working on `rust-lang/rust` is conditionally allowed.
+Using LLMs while working on `rust-lang/rust` is conditionally allowed, when done with care.
-However, we find it important to keep the following points in mind:

-- Many people find LLM-generated code and writing deeply unpleasant to read or review.
-- Many people find LLMs to be a significant aid to learning and discovery.
-- LLMs are a new technology, and we are still learning how to use, moderate, and improve them.
-  Since we're still learning, we have chosen an intentionally conservative policy that lets us maintain the standard of quality that Rust is known for.
+LLMs are not a substitute for thought, and we do not allow them to be used in ways that risk losing our shared social and technical understanding of the project, nor in ways that hurt our goals of creating a strong community.

-Therefore, the guidelines are roughly as follows:
+The policy's guidelines are roughly as follows:

 > It's fine to use LLMs to answer questions, analyze, distill, refine, check, suggest, review.
 But not to **create**.

 > LLMs work best when used as a tool to write *better*, not *faster*.

+### Rules
 #### Legend
 - ✅ Allowed
 - ❌ Banned
 - ⚠️ Allowed with caveats.
 Must disclose that an LLM was used.
 - ℹ️ Adds additional detail to the policy.
 These bullets are normative.

-### Rules

 #### ✅ Allowed
 The following are allowed.